Nationwide protests against immigration raids escalate, leading to arrests and curfews

-While many demonstrations against the Immigration and Customs Enforcement agency have been peaceful, with marchers chanting slogans and carrying signs, others have led to clashes with police who have sometimes used chemical irritants to disperse crowds.
+While many demonstrations against Immigration and Customs Enforcement have been peaceful, others led to clashes with police who sometimes used chemical irritants to disperse crowds.
 Hundreds have been arrested.

-Volatile protests prompted city officials to enforce curfews in Los Angeles and Spokane.
-And Republican governors in Texas and Missouri mobilized National Guard troops to be ready to help law enforcement manages demonstrations in those states.
+Volatile protests prompted officials to enforce curfews in Los Angeles and Spokane.
+Republican governors in Texas and Missouri mobilized National Guard troops to be ready to help law enforcement manage demonstrations in those states.

 Activists are planning "No Kings" events across the country on Saturday to coincide with Trump's planned military parade in Washington, D.C.
-While those were already scheduled, they will happen amid the rising tensions of the week.
+Those were already scheduled but will happen amid the week's rising tensions.

 A look at some recent protests and reactions across the country:

 Police said 94 people were arrested on “various criminal and traffic" charges, and four officers were injured in a Wednesday night protest.
-Some in the estimated crowd of about 800 threw bottles and rocks at law enforcement, police said.
+Some in the estimated crowd of about 800 threw bottles and rocks at officers, police said.

-A large crowd gathered on Las Vegas Boulevard near the city's federal courthouse and blocked several streets before police deemed the gathering an unlawful assembly.
-Police announced in English and Spanish that protesters must leave the area.
-Local media reported that tear gas, flash-bang grenades and rubber bullets were used to disperse the crowds.
+A crowd gathered near the city's federal courthouse and blocked several streets before police declared an unlawful assembly.
+Local media reported that tear gas, flash-bang grenades and rubber bullets were used to disperse the protesters.

 Hundreds of demonstrators packed a park plaza near Lake Michigan on Thursday.
 Veronica Castro, an organizer with the Illinois Coalition for Immigrant and Refugee Rights, urged people to learn how to protect themselves and elected officials to speak out.

-The group later marched along the city's iconic Michigan Avenue, flanked by their own security marshals and Chicago police officers on bicycles and in slow-moving patrol cars.
+The group later marched along the city's iconic Michigan Avenue.
+They were flanked by their own security marshals and Chicago police officers on bicycles and in slow-moving patrol cars.

-The crowd, including parents with strollers, students and longtime organizers chanted, “Power to the people, no one is illegal.”

 Hundreds of protesters marched through downtown Seattle Wednesday evening to a federal building where immigration cases are heard.
-Some of them dragged a dumpster nearby and set it on fire.
+Some of them set a dumpster on fire.
 The building was covered in graffiti, with “Abolish ICE Now” written in large letters across its front window.
-They moved electric bikes and cones to block its entrance.

-Dozens of officers squared off with protesters near the federal building, with some shooting pepper spray.
-Police worked to move the crowd away and some protesters threw fireworks and rocks at officers, according to the Seattle Police Department.
+Dozens of officers squared off with protesters near the building, some shooting pepper spray.
+Some protesters threw fireworks and rocks at officers, police said.

 “We respect their right to peacefully protest and to be upset about federal policies,” she said.
 “I have been that person who has protested federal policies and that is a right we have.”

 Several hundred protesters marched through downtown San Antonio and near the historic Alamo mission.
-Although Texas National Guard troops were seen in the area, the demonstration was mostly peaceful with no significant clashes with law enforcement.
+Although Texas National Guard troops were seen in the area, the demonstration was mostly peaceful.

-The Alamo building and plaza, among the most popular tourist attractions in the state, was closed to the public early and police guarded the property as the crowd gathered and marched nearby.
+The Alamo building and plaza, among the state's most popular tourist attractions, was closed to the public.
+Police guarded the property as the crowd marched nearby.

 Video clips showed a security officer who was hit with a water bottle.
-Masked protesters held makeshift shields as they inched toward the security team, and a member of the security team set off what appeared to be a flash-bang device.
+Masked protesters held makeshift shields as they inched toward the security team, and a team member set off what appeared to be a flash-bang device.

-At one point, a security officer sprayed a chemical irritant at protesters and a protester responded by firing irritant back at the officers.
-It was unclear if the officers were private security or federal agents.
-The Associated Press left messages with the Tucson Police Department and ICE’s operation in Arizona.
+A small group of demonstrators held their fourth straight day of protests Thursday outside the Anchorage Correctional Complex, where ICE has detained nearly 40 people.
+Using a bullhorn aimed at the front doors of the facility, demonstrator Courtney Moore declared, “ICE out of Anchorage, ICE out of Alaska.”

+Betsy Holley, a spokesperson with the Alaska Department of Corrections, said 39 people were in ICE custody of ICE at the Anchorage jail.
+The department said its facilities will be on lockdown through the weekend as a “proactive response to calls for grassroots protests across the state.”

-This week's protests are leading into the scheduled "No Kings" demonstrations that organizers say are planned in nearly 2,000 locations around the country, from city blocks to small towns, courthouse steps to community parks, according to the movement's website.
+This week's protests are leading into the scheduled "No Kings" demonstrations that organizers say are planned in nearly 2,000 locations around the country, according to the movement's website.

 Organizers plan a flagship march and rally in Philadelphia, but no protests are scheduled to take place in Washington, D.C., where the military parade will be held.